mfs409/jetlag/src/timers/wrapping_up.md

 ## Wrapping Up

-As you reflect on this tutorial, please keep in mind that the mini-games were not to show the extend of what timers can do.
-Their purpose was to show you some of the different ways in which you can use timers.
+As you reflect on this chapter, please keep in mind that the games were not to show *everything* that timers can do.
+Their purpose was to get you started thinking about time-based events.
 Over time, you will find that timers can serve all sorts of purposes, providing a valuable source of events for the games you create.